xtophe80/asselect/README.md

 ## Airspace update

-Update src/assets/yaixm.json, git commit and deploy as above.
+Update src/assets/yaixm.json and deploy as above.

 ## NOTAMs

-ASSelect retreives NOTAM data from a MongoDB Atlas database.
+ASSelect links to NOTAM data on Dropbox.
 See https://github.com/ahsparrow/navplot2 for details.

 ## Developing

-Install node.js from https://node.org and add \<install-dir\>/bin to PATH.

 Install npm packages from the source code top level directory):